Parsimonious Gaussian mixture models with piecewise-constant eigenvalue profiles: A penalized EM algorithm

 It is well known from the classical EM theory~\citep{dempster_maximum_1977} that increasing the expected complete-data log-likelihood $\mathbb{E}_{\,y\mid x,\theta\,} [\ln\mathcal{L}_{\mathrm{c}}(\cdot)]$~\eqref{eq:expected_ll} increases the mixture log-likelihood $\ln\mathcal{L}(\cdot)$~\eqref{eq:LL}.
 This is notably due to Gibbs' inequality---i.e. the non-negativity of the relative entropy.
 In this work, we are not interested in increasing the log-likelihood but a penalized version of it~\eqref{eq:pen_lik}, to enforce parsimonious modeling.
 As said earlier, we would like to select the eigenvalues multiplicities with componentwise model selection strategies drawn from the PSA methodology.
 However, such a variant of the EM algorithm would not enjoy a priori any guarantee on the evolution of the objective function~\eqref{eq:pen_lik} over the iterations.
 The following theorem states that a thoroughly-designed variant of the EM algorithm where we replace the M-step with a componentwise model selection guarantees the monotonicity of the penalized log-likelihood.
 We call this variant \textit{componentwise penalized EM} (CPEM). \begin{theorem}[CPEM] Let $\gamma\in\mathcal{C}(p)^C$, $\theta\in\Theta(\gamma)$, $~{t_{ci} \coloneqq \mathbb{P}(\,y_i=c\mid x_i, \theta\,)}$ (cf.~Thm.~\ref{thm:E_step}) and $\Psi_c(\gamma_c) \coloneqq \sum_{i=1}^n t_{ci} \ln\mathcal N( \, x_i \mid \hat{\mu}_c(t_c), \hat\Sigma_c(t_c, \gamma_c)\,)$ (cf.~Thm.~\ref{thm:M_step}).
 Let $\gamma'\in\mathcal{C}(p)^C$ such that $\forall c \in [\![1, C]\!]$,

 and let $\theta(\gamma') \coloneqq (\hat\pi_c(t_c), \hat\mu_c(t_c), \hat\Sigma_c(t_c, \gamma'_c))_{c \in [\![1, C]\!]}$.
 Then one has:

-\end{theorem} In other words, thoroughly updating the eigenvalue multiplicities componentwise via~\eqref{eq:component_increase} guarantees the monotonicity of the objective function~\eqref{eq:pen_lik} over the iterations of the EM algorithm. \begin{remark} Using Theorem~\ref{thm:E_step}, one can show with a similar reasoning as in Equation~\eqref{eq:PSA_LL} that $~{\Psi_c(\gamma_c) = -\frac{n\pi_c}{2} \sum_{k=1}^{d_c} \gamma_{ck} \ln\hat\lambda_{ck}(t_c, \gamma_c) + \mathrm{cst}}$, which simplifies the implementation.
+\end{theorem} In other words, thoroughly updating the eigenvalue multiplicities componentwise via~\eqref{eq:component_increase} guarantees the monotonicity of the objective function~\eqref{eq:pen_lik} over the iterations of the EM algorithm. \begin{remark}[Simplification of componentwise inequalities] Using Theorem~\ref{thm:E_step}, one can show with a similar reasoning to Equation~\eqref{eq:PSA_LL} that $~{\Psi_c(\gamma_c) = -\frac{n\pi_c}{2} \sum_{k=1}^{d_c} \gamma_{ck} \ln\hat\lambda_{ck}(t_c, \gamma_c) + \mathrm{cst}}$, which simplifies the implementation.
 For instance, with a BIC-like penalization ($\alpha = \ln(n)/2$), the problem of model selection~\eqref{eq:component_increase} can simply be formulated as

-\end{remark} \begin{remark} Theorem~\ref{thm:CPEM} applies straightforwardly to other parsimonious GMMs such as the mixtures of PPCA of~\cite{tipping_mixtures_1999}, the HDDC models of~\cite{bouveyron_high-dimensional_2007} and the parsimonious models of~\cite{mcnicholas_parsimonious_2008} (which the MPSA models generalize), by choosing types of the form $\gamma_c = (1, \dots, 1, p - q_c)$.
+\end{remark} \begin{remark}[Impact on low-rank mixture models] Theorem~\ref{thm:CPEM} applies straightforwardly to other parsimonious GMMs such as the mixtures of PPCA of~\cite{tipping_mixtures_1999}, the HDDC models of~\cite{bouveyron_high-dimensional_2007} and the parsimonious models of~\cite{mcnicholas_parsimonious_2008} (which the MPSA models generalize), by choosing types of the form $\gamma_c = (1, \dots, 1, p - q_c)$.
 Therefore, our results implicitly address the important issue of automatic intrinsic dimension selection in low-rank mixture models that we raised in Section~\ref{sec:intro}.
 At each step of the EM, for each mixture component $c$, we could select the intrinsic dimension $q_c$ that solves